anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * **Philippians 1.21-30** begins a four-part semicontinuous series in Philippians, and is about living 'in a manner worthy of the gospel of Christ'.
 * **Matthew 20.1-16** continues the series in Matthew, and is the parable of the labourers in the vineyard: 'are you envious because I am generous?'
 The 'Related' reading, **Jonah 3.10 &ndash; 4.11**, is about Jonah's anger in response God showing mercy to Nineveh: 'a gracious God and merciful, slow to anger, and abounding in steadfast love'.
 The 'Related' psalm, **Psalm 145.1-8**, says that God is 'gracious and merciful, long-suffering and of great goodness'.

+Year B

+* **Proverbs 31.10-31** continues the series on history and wisdom and concludes the series in Proverbs, with the description of the 'capable wife', twice mentioning 'the fruit of her hands'. **Psalm 1** says of those whose 'delight is in the law of the Lord', that they are like trees that 'yield their fruit in its season', and 'whatever they do, it shall prosper', reflecting the woman of Proverbs 31.
+* **James 3.13 &ndash; 4.3, 7-8a** continues the series in James (without a gap), and contrasts 'the wisdom from above', which is 'full of mercy and good fruits', with the 'wisdom' that is 'earthly, unspiritual, devilish' (providing some links with the reading from Proverbs and with the psalm).
+* **Mark 9.30-37** continues the series in Mark, and has Jesus foretelling his betrayal, death and resurrection, and teaching about greatness.
+The 'Related' reading from the Apocrypha, **Wisdom of Solomon 1.16 &ndash; 2.1, 12-22**, has the 'ungodly' saying, 'Let us lie in wait for the righteous man', not knowing 'the secret purposes of God'.
+The alternative 'Related' reading, **Jeremiah 11.18-20**, has Jeremiah committing his cause to God when threatened with death.
+The 'Related' psalm, **Psalm 54**, cries out for deliverance from those who 'seek after my life'.

 Year C

 * **Jeremiah 8.18 &ndash; 9.1** continues the series on the prophets and in Jeremiah, and expresses sorrow for the pain of 'my poor people'. **Psalm 79.1-9** cries out to God over the desolation of Jerusalem.